How Cassandra stores indexes

 As shown in the music service example, to filter the data based on the artist, create an index on artist.
 Cassandra uses the index to pull out the records in question.
 An attempt to filter the data before creating the index will fail because the operation would be very inefficient.
 A sequential scan across the entire playlists dataset would be required.

-For example purposes, here is a CQL representation of the index on the artist column:
+For example purposes, the index on the artist column looks like this:

-CREATE TABLE playlists_artists ( artist text, id uuid, song_order int, PRIMARY KEY (artist, id, song_order ) ) WITH COMPACT STORAGE;
+CREATE TABLE playlists_artists ( artist text, id uuid, PRIMARY KEY (artist, id ) ) WITH COMPACT STORAGE;

 After creating the artist index, Cassandra can filter the data in the playlists table by artist, such as Fu Manchu.